 The project offers all the ingredients that budding electronics hobbyists need: the hardware, software, and an active community to help new users via forums and online tutorials.

-This IDE lets users write programs called Sketches, which can interact with the board and any attached components via its onboard pins, for example sending a signal from the pin to an LED to make it flash or reading off an input from a pin that is connected to a sensor.
+This Arduino IDE lets users write programs called Sketches, which can interact with the board and any attached components via its onboard pins, for example sending a signal from the pin to an LED to make it flash or reading off an input from a pin that is connected to a sensor.

-Starting from these very simple creations, users can build complex electronics, eventually working their way up to the likes of robot arms or fingerprint scanners, and more importantly their own unique creations, for instance a tooth-brushing robot.
+Starting from these very simple creations, users can build complex electronics, eventually working their way up to the likes of robot arms or fingerprint scanners, and more importantly their own unique creations, for instance, a tooth-brushing robot.

-Once the Sketch is complete, the IDE will transform it a form that can be understood by the board, first into C++ and compiling it down into machine instructions.
+Once the Arduino Sketch is complete, the IDE will transform it a form that can be understood by the board, first into C++ and compiling it down into machine instructions.
 These instructions can then be uploaded to the board via USB.

-While writing programs for Arduino might sound daunting, the basics are relatively straightforward, with each Sketch program requiring the user to set up the board to send signals to or collect signals from its pins and the connected components, and then to instruct the board on how to interact with these components.
+While writing software for Arduino boards might sound daunting, the basics are relatively straightforward, with each Sketch program requiring the user to set up the board to send signals to or collect signals from its pins and the connected components, and then to instruct the board on how to interact with these components.

-The Arduino language is basically a simplified version of the C++ programming language, and requires some basic knowledge of programming constructs, such as variables, functions, loops and constants.
+The Arduino language is basically a simplified version of the C++ programming language and requires some basic knowledge of programming constructs, such as variables, functions, loops, and constants.
 However, there is also a lot of pre-built code for common tasks, such as writing to storage or controlling servo motors, which you can drop straight into your program by importing libraries.

-I'll walk you through setting up the board and a simple program in the video above.
-There is obviously far more complexity to get to grips with as you progress, but luckily there are a lot of tutorials and an active community to help you.
+I’ll walk you through setting up the board and a simple program in the video above.
+There is obviously far more complexity to get to grips with as you progress, but luckily there are a lot of Arduino tutorials and an active community to help you.